Major League Baseball draft: The draft

 MLB player transactions are governed by The Official Professional Baseball Rules Book, (Note: This document governs MLB's business rules, not playing rules.) within which, Rule 4 governs the "First-Year Player Draft".
-Due to its place in the rules book, MLB's amateur draft is sometimes referred to as the "Rule 4 draft"; there is also a distinctly different Rule 5 draft.
+Due to its place in the rules book, MLB's amateur draft is sometimes referred to as the "Rule 4 draft"; there is also a distinct Rule 5 draft.

 Rick Monday was the first player selected in a Major League Baseball draft, on June 8, 1965.

 Major League Baseball's first amateur draft was held on June 8–9, 1965, in New York City.
 Teams chose players in reverse order of the previous season's standings, with picks alternating between the National and American Leagues.
 With the first pick, the Kansas City Athletics took Rick Monday, an outfielder from Arizona State University.

 Originally, three separate drafts were held each year.
 The June draft, which was by far the largest, involved new high school graduates, as well as college seniors who had just finished their seasons.
 Another draft was held in January, which typically involved high school players who graduated in the winter, junior college players, and players who had dropped out of four-year colleges.
 Junior college players were required to wait until their current season was completed before they could sign.
 Finally, there was a draft in August for players who participated in amateur summer leagues.
 The August draft was eliminated after only two years, while the January draft lasted until 1986.